Advanced-Programming-1403/PaperBattleship/README.md

 - [ ] Set up the network connection
 - [ ] (Optionally) Improve or change the existing game logic
 - [ ] (Optionally) Changing the network handling logic
+- [ ] (Optionally) Considering use of JSON for message format and implementing better connection management between server and socket

 ## 🕹️ How to Play